oxiadenine/ktor-webapi/README.md

 This project is an example of [Ktor](https://ktor.io/) web framework for a Web API.

-The database engine used by the project is [H@Database](https://www.h2database.com/html/main.html).
+The database engine used by the project is [H2Database](https://www.h2database.com/html/main.html).

 ### Getting Started

-To start the Ktor server use the following commands:
+To start the Ktor server run the following commands:

 - Install dependencies with `./gradlew`
 - Build executables with `./gradlew build`